devRael1/LolyTools/README.md

 ## `🧾 Todo List`
 ### V3.0.0 COMING SOON
 ======================== V3.0.0 ========================
-- [ ] Replace OP.GG stats sytem to add a new one (U.GG with all API's)
+- [x] Replace OP.GG stats sytem to add a new one (U.GG with all API's)
 - [ ] Add more information in LobbyRevealer tool (API's : HistoricRanks / GetPlayerOverallRanking / FetchMatchSummaries...)
+- [ ] Review the menu builder system and optimize it (Code optimization / lisibility)
-- [ ] Add system to save all settings (all Keybinds, Colors, chat options...) of the Game
+- [x] Add system to save all settings (all Keybinds, Colors, chat options...) of the Game
+- [ ] Add a system to auto-send logs to the developer (Discord Webhook) when an error occurs (use a setting to enable/disable)
+- [ ] Upgrade the error management system in the app (use `AppDomain.CurrentDomain.UnhandledException` for each error
 - [ ] Add a second option of champion pick in case of ban of the main champion ([#5 Suggestion](https://github.com/devRael1/LolyTools/issues/5))
-- [ ] Add a system to auto-send logs to the developer (Discord Webhook) when an error occurs (use a setting to enable/disable)
 - [ ] Update screenshots in `README.md` with Release V3.0.0
-- [ ] Upgrade the error management system in the app (use `AppDomain.CurrentDomain.UnhandledException` for each error...)
+- [x] Refactor the code of `Settings.cs` to make it more readable and optimized (create new class `Settings` in Class folder)

 ## `📝 License`
 Copyright © 2024 devRael<br>